-- Note that the plaintiff in the NCHK case is the company acting through the liquidators, NOT the liquidators. - Hence, it's the knowledge of the company that counts, NOT the liquidators'. - What's meant by the knowledge of the company? - Rules of attribution: knowledge of the defendants and those (within the company) who conspired with him doesn't count - Knowledge of directors who are in a position to act would count.
+- Note that the plaintiff in the NCHK case is the company acting through the liquidators, NOT the liquidators. - Hence, it's the knowledge of the company that counts, NOT the liquidators'. - What's meant by the knowledge of the company? - Rules of attribution: knowledge of the defendants and those (within the company) who conspired with them doesn't count - Knowledge of directors who are in a position to act (the independent directors) would count.